auth0/cosmos/src/components/molecules/page-header/page-header.md

 />
 ```

-A Page header can have a single secondary action:
+A Page header can also have a single secondary action:

 ```js
 <PageHeader